gabrielmfelix/Restricted-Null-Model/README.md

 ## Functionality and origin

-R code provided in this repository can be used to simulate null interaction matrices that conserve both the modular structure and the marginal totals of a given   matrix.
+R code provided in this repository can be used to generate randomized matrices that conserve both the modular structure and the marginal totals of an orihinal matrix.

 This is the **restricted null model** used in [Felix et al 2017](https://doi.org/10.1101/236687), [Pinheiro et al 2019](https://doi.org/10.1002/ecy.2796), and [Mello et al 2019](https://doi.org/10.1038/s41559-019-1002-3).
 It was derived from the [vaznull model](https://doi.org/10.1111/j.0030-1299.2007.15828.x).

 The restricted null model is particularly useful for testing for a compound topology, i.e., a modular structure with internally nested modules.
 Our model allows comparing observed and expected values of nestedness between species of the same module (NODFsm), and between species of different modules (NODFdm).

-Functions to compute NODFsm and NODFdm have already been implemented in the [bipartite package for R](https://cran.r-project.org/web/packages/bipartite/index.html).
+Functions to compute NODFsm and NODFdm have already been implemented in the [bipartite package for R](https://cran.r-project.org/web/packages/bipartite/index.html), as well as functions for drawing matrices with a compound topology.

-This code contains 2 functions to be used sequentially:
+The present code contains 2 functions to be used sequentially:

 ## (1) PosteriorProb